-- Variances relating to general and administrative expenses are addressed below in more detail. - Reporting to shareholders' expenditures during the three months ended September 30, 2022 include adjustments related to the Annual General Meeting ("AGM") relating to the fiscal 2020 and 2021 financial statements.
-There were no similar adjustments required during the three-month period ended September 30, 2023.
-Overall costs were lower as the Company focused on reducing costs while maintaining all statutory reporting requirements. - Professional fees which consist of auditing fees, legal and other filing fees have increased by \$9,448 and by \$8,565 from the comparative periods respectively.
-The increase is due to an increase in the quoted audit and tax preparation fees for 2023 and trailing audit costs associated with 2022.
-The remaining expenditures included in professional fees consist of nominal legal fees relating to various
+- Variances relating to general and administrative expenses are addressed below in more detail. - Reporting to shareholders' expenditures during the three months ended December 31, 2023 are consistent period over period and increases are limited to standard rate increases and inflationary pressure. - Professional fees which consist of auditing fees, legal and other filing fees have decreased by \$6,905 from the comparative period.
+There were no trailing audit fees from year end 2023 and all costs were fully accrued in prior periods.
+The remaining expenditures included in professional fees consist of nominal legal fees relating to various business matters, filing fees primarily related to news releases issued during both the current and comparative periods. - Stock exchange and transfer agent fees relate directly to the number of security exchange transactions during the period.
+During Q1 2023, fees were incurred relating to the issue of stock options to certain contractors, officers, and directors.
+No options were issued during Q1 2024.
+These fees are also subject to inflationary pressure and rate increases. - Property fees and taxes are regulatory taxes and maintenance fees incurred on mineral properties that may not be recoverable in the future and are therefore expensed as incurred.
+At December 31, 2023 the fees were paid to the Yukon government to maintain the Tell claim. - Depreciation in higher at Q1 2024 due to the accounting for the new office lease under IFRS 16, resulting in the recognition of a right of use asset that is depreciated over the 2 year term of the lease.
+The accounting also resulted in the recognition of a long-term lease obligation which is the present value of future lease payments discounted at the Company's incremental borrowing rate.
+The result is that accretion will also be recognized monthly over the 2-year term.

-- business matters, filing fees primarily related to news releases issued during both the current and comparative periods. - Increases in these fees related directly to the size of the equity issue and the number of other transactions initiated during the year.
-These fees are also subject to inflationary and rate increases. - Depreciation in higher in 2023 due to the accounting treatment for the new office lease under IFRS 16, resulting in the recognition of a right of use asset that is depreciated over the 2 year term of the lease.
-The accounting also resulted in the recognition of a long term lease obligation which is the present value of future lease payments discounted at the Company's incremental borrowing rate.
-The result is that accretion will also be recognized monthly over the 2 year term. - During the year ended September 30, 2022, the Company expended \$5,005 on mineral production taxes on its mineral properties held in the State of Wyoming, USA.
-In 2023 a small portion of the 2022 fees were refunded. - Pre-acquisition expenditures relate to research conducted for potential Jade exploration opportunities.
-The Company incurred expenditures of \$3,179 during the year ended September 30, 2022, with no corresponding expenditure in 2023. - Sublease revenue was lower quarter over quarter and year over year due to a rent free period negotiated as a component of the sublease agreement. - Interest is higher year over year due to the higher rate environment and higher monthly cash balances. - The (loss) gain from short-term investments during the current three month and twelve month periods pertains to Mindset Pharma Inc. common shares.
-At the respective period ends, the shares were valued at fair value, based on the trading prices at these dates.
+- During the year ended September 30, 2022, the Company expended \$5,005 on mineral production taxes on its mineral properties held in the State of Wyoming, USA.
+In Q1 2023 a small portion of the 2022 fees were refunded. - Office operating cost recovery was higher quarter over quarter due to a re-negotiated agreement with CANEX Metals Inc. to share the office space. - Interest revenue is lower year over year and although rates have remained high, the Company's cash balance is lower than in the comparative period.
+Foreign exchange gains and (losses) are also included in this category and losses exceeded interest earned for Q1 2024. - The gain (loss) from short-term investments pertains to Mindset Pharma Inc. common shares.
+During Q1 2024 the shares were sold under a plan of arrangement and resulted in a net gain on sale.
+At Q1 2023, the loss resulted from the revaluation of the shares based on the trading prices at that period end.